-In June 2001 a revised Memorandum of Cooperation was written to include the State of Hawaii and a focus on spill preparedness and prevention needs for the 21st century.
-The continuing focus of the Task Force is on fostering regulatory consistency, sharing information and resources, and coordinating development and implementation of new policies and programs to reduce the risk of marine oil spills.
+In June 2001 a revised Memorandum of Cooperation was written to include the State of Hawaii and to focus on emerging spill preparedness and prevention needs for the 21st century.
+The continuing focus of the Task Force is on fostering regulatory consistency, sharing information and resources, and coordinating development and implementation of new policies and programs to reduce the risk of marine, coastal, and inland oil spills.

 The Task Force Members are senior executives from the environmental agencies with oil spill regulatory authority in the states of Alaska, Washington, Oregon, California and Hawaii and the Province of British Columbia.
 Oil spill program managers from each member agency comprise the Task Force’s Coordinating Committee, which oversees activities and projects as authorized by the Members when they adopt a Five Year Strategic Plan and Annual Work Plans.
-The Coordinating Committee convenes four times a year.
-The Task Force Members hold their Annual Meetings each summer, rotating locations among member jurisdictions.
-The Task Force Executive Coordinator staffs the Task Force and provides liaison with stakeholders (industry, agencies, NGOs), arranges and facilitates meetings, develops comments and other documents, and coordinates project implementation.
+The Coordinating Committee convenes monthly.
+The Task Force Members hold an Annual Meetings each Fall, with rotating locations among member jurisdictions.
+The Task Force Executive Coordinator staffs the Task Force and provides liaison with partners and stakeholders (e.g. industry, agencies, NGOs), arranges and facilitates meetings, develops comments and other documents, and coordinates project implementation.